stunnashadez/3220Project/README.md

 There are various documents within this project these include the:

--java files CreateExcel.java, DeleteExcel.java, and UpdateExcel.java which are capable of opening, adding, and deleting the excel sheets which maintain the open data for the website.
+-Java files CreateExcel.java, DeleteExcel.java, and UpdateExcel.java which are capable of opening, adding, and deleting the excel sheets which maintain the open data for the website.

 -The html files which display a sample of the website's pages.